zubxxr/AV-Map-Creation-Workflow/README.md

 - A **Point Cloud Data (PCD) file**
 - A **3D Model**, consisting of an OBJ file, MTL file, and a textures folder with PNG files

-1. Build the Docker Container:
+1. Navigate to the Workspace:
     ```bash
     cd ~/OSM-to-Pointcloud-and-Lanelet-Conversion-Process
     ```